 Evan A. Sugden

 Covers the biology of terrestrial arthropods, with emphasis on insects.
 Includes structure, classification, physiology, and ecology of insects.
 Interrelationships of insects and man.
 Requires at least one weekend field trip.
-Prerequisite: BIOL 180.
+Prerequisite: either BIOL 180, B BIO 180, or TESC 120.

 Biology and Ecology of insects and related arthropods